 Delamination lumbar model.
 This is a Stuart McGill inspired model.
 Delamination to the annulus fibrosus is a common clinical finding in the generation of back pain.
-In this model, a circumferential (concentric) tear was created with a combined radial tear.
+In this model, a circumferential (concentric) fissure is within the posterior annulus.
 Granulation tissue surrounds the delaminated tear with innervation demonstrating sensory pain generators from the sinuvertebral nerve.
 Included in this model is a dynamic nucleus with embedded particles to show the dynamic nature of nuclear movement in discussions of pain generators with movement…in particular with flexion loads.
 This model is also helpful in the explanation of stiffness (1, 2) and soreness in the morning hours after a period of rest and in the prevention of disc herniation.

 - flexible and totally dynamic disc.
 This is achieved through a realistic 2-part intervertebral disc with 6 degrees of freedom.